BennyTorelli/Seaexplorer_pyglider_2.0/documentation/best_practices_article.md

 *   **Regional Range Test (`{VAR}_Range_QC`):** This test has been specifically tailored for the mission area.
 Instead of a generic "global" range, we apply a **regional climatological check** based on known oceanographic conditions around the Canary Islands.
 For each variable (e.g., `TEMP`, `PSAL`), we define a plausible range derived from historical data (e.g., World Ocean Atlas) and expert knowledge of the region.
 For example, temperature values are expected to fall within a specific range characteristic of the North Atlantic Central Water.
 A value falling outside this regional box is flagged as **bad (4)**.
 This is more powerful than a global test as it can detect anomalous values that might still be globally plausible but are unrealistic for the specific study area.

 *   **Stuck Value Test (`{VAR}_Stuck_QC`):** This test is a crucial diagnostic for sensor failure.
 It identifies situations where a sensor reports the exact same value for a prolonged period within a single profile (ascent or descent).
-The script segments the data into profiles based on pressure changes and then checks for constant, non-`NaN` values within each segment.
+The script segments the data into profiles based on pressure changes and then checks for constant, non-null values within each segment.
 If found, all points in that segment for that variable are flagged as **bad (4)**, as this indicates a "stuck" sensor that is no longer responding to environmental changes.

 *   **Spike Test (3-Point Median for Physical Sensors):** A standard test for physical variables (`TEMP`, `PSAL`, `POTDEN`) that flags a point if it represents a significant, non-physical deviation from its two immediate neighbors.
 A point `p(i)` is flagged as a spike if `|p(i) - median(p(i-1), p(i), p(i+1))|` exceeds a pre-defined threshold.
 This is effective at catching transient electronic noise.